Precision Medicine in Oncology

 Survival outcomes in patients with metastatic colorectal cancer were significantly longer among those with tumors originating on the left versus the right side of the colon, according to a retrospective analysis of the phase III 80405 trial.

 Early Integration of Palliative Care Improves Outcomes for Family Caregivers

 Early palliative care integrated with oncology care benefits not only patients with cancer but also family caregivers.

 Outcomes Better With Biomarker-Based Therapies in Phase I Studies

 Outcomes were significantly better in clinical trials that utilized a biomarker-based treatment selection strategy compared with non-personalized approaches.

-FDA Approvals in Cervical Cancer, Ovarian Cancer, and CLL, and More
+FDA Approvals in Myeloma, NETs, and of a Biosimilar, Priority Review in Ovarian Cancer, and More

 Covering Every Angle of Oncology Practice.
 Click a cover below, to view more.

 Physicians' Education Resource